sakshamdani1402/newsapp/README.md

 - **App.js:** Manages routing with React Router, displaying different categories of news such as Business, Sports, Technology, etc.
 - **index.js:** Renders the App component into the root element of the HTML.
-- **reportWebVitals.js:** Measures the performance of the app using web-vitals.
-- **setupTests.js:** Configures the testing environment for the app.

-## License

-This project is open-source and available under the MIT License.

 ## Acknowledgements